 The Assembly Room

 Originally used for balls, galas and concerts, the Assembly Room has been fully restored to its former glory.
 Admire the stunning Georgian architectural flourishes, ornate chandeliers and lustrous gold leaf when you step inside.
 With its double height ceiling and large windows which flood the space with light, this breath-taking room will host cutting edge art installations throughout the year.
-When the museum and gallery first opens, Susie MacMurray will present Masquerade, showcasing a range of artworks as well as a never-seen-before site-specific installation.
-This specially commissioned piece takes inspiration from the history of St Albans' Georgian Town Hall.
+When the museum and gallery first opened, Susie MacMurray presented Masquerade, showcasing a range of artworks as well as a never-seen-before site-specific installation.
+This specially commissioned piece took inspiration from the history of St Albans' Georgian Town Hall.
+Since then, the Assembly Room has hosted a series of immersive installations in partnership with UH Arts.

 Courtroom + Cells